 An examination of significant events and trends of the past century in light of Christian values.
 Topics include the environment, military intervention, immigration, and the place of the federal government in national life.
 An understanding of diverse Christian responses to such issues in their historical context, and implications of these perspectives for the 21st century.

-Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course; Nature of Persons (N) course].
-Offered: Interim.
+Prerequisites: Senior standing; [GES110; THE201; Comparative Systems (G) course; Nature of Persons (N) course] or [GES246; Comparative Systems (G) course;

-GES420P · Bioethics.
+GES420P • Bioethics.
 3 Credits.